github/codeql/docs/ql-documentation/learn-ql/javascript/introduce-libraries-js.rst

          send.getMethodName() = "send"
    select send

 ➤ `See this in the query console <https://lgtm.com/query/1506058347056/>`__.
-The query finds HTTP response sends in the `amphtml <https://lgtm.com/projects/g/ampproject/amphtml>`__ project.
+The query finds HTTP response sends in the `AMP HTML <https://lgtm.com/projects/g/ampproject/amphtml>`__ project.

-Note that the data flow modeling in this library is intra-procedural, that is, flow across function calls and returns is *not* modeled.
+Note that the data flow modeling in this library is intraprocedural, that is, flow across function calls and returns is *not* modeled.
 Likewise, flow through object properties and global variables is not modeled.

 Type inference
 ~~~~~~~~~~~~~~

-The library ``semmle.javascript.dataflow.TypeInference`` implements a simple type inference for JavaScript based on intra-procedural, heap-insensitive flow analysis.
+The library ``semmle.javascript.dataflow.TypeInference`` implements a simple type inference for JavaScript based on intraprocedural, heap-insensitive flow analysis.
 Basically, the inference algorithm approximates the possible concrete runtime values of variables and expressions as sets of abstract values (represented by QL class `AbstractValue <https://help.semmle.com/qldoc/javascript/semmle/javascript/dataflow/AbstractValues.qll/type.AbstractValues$AbstractValue.html>`__), each of which stands for a set of concrete values.

 For example, there is an abstract value representing all non-zero numbers, and another representing all non-empty strings except for those that can be converted to a number.
 Both of these abstract values are fairly coarse approximations that represent very large sets of concrete values.

 Other abstract values are more precise, to the point where they represent single concrete values: for example, there is an abstract value representing the concrete ``null`` value, and another representing the number zero.

 There is a special group of abstract values called *indefinite* abstract values that represent all concrete values.
-The analysis uses these to handle expressions for which it cannot infer a more precise value, such as function parameters (as mentioned above, the analysis is intra-procedural and hence does not model argument passing) or property reads (the analysis does not model property values either).
+The analysis uses these to handle expressions for which it cannot infer a more precise value, such as function parameters (as mentioned above, the analysis is intraprocedural and hence does not model argument passing) or property reads (the analysis does not model property values either).

 Each indefinite abstract value is associated with a string value describing the cause of imprecision.
 In the above examples, the indefinite value for the parameter would have cause ``"call"``, while the indefinite value for the property would have cause ``"heap"``.